I’m Judy, welcome to my “home” away from home, Bebe Love Okazu!

 I’m Japanese – American, born and raised in culturally diverse Los Angeles by my first generation Japanese mother and fourth generation Japanese – American father.
 I was raised primarily on Japanese food and a handful of my Dad’s favorite American dishes.

-I’m a mom, step-mom, and wife, that mostly cooks simple and kid-friendly American and Japanese dishes (comfort food).
-However, I married Bebe Dada who is Chinese – American, so I’m slowly learning how to cook some of his family’s Chinese dishes.
-I didn’t learn to cook until much later in life, but I’m happy to be where I am, enjoying cooking and my time spent in the kitchen.
+I mostly cook simple and child-friendly American and Japanese dishes (comfort food).
+However, I married my husband who is Chinese – American, so I’m slowly learning how to cook some of his family’s Chinese dishes.
+I learned to cook much later in life, mostly from Mom (a.k.a.
+Bebe’s baachan) and through trial and error; but I’m happy to be where I am, enjoying my time in the kitchen.

-I hold a BA in Economics and an MBA.
-I spent the majority of my career in the corporate world, and spent the last few years in non-profit until I became a “stay-at-home-mom”.
-Fortunately, my career allowed me to travel both professionally and personally to many countries over the years.
+I majored in economics and Japanese in college, and also hold an MBA.
+I spent the majority of my career in the corporate world, but I spent the first few years of Bebe’s life as a stay-at-home-mom.
+Fortunately, my career leading up to motherhood allowed me to travel both professionally and personally to many countries over the years.
 I had the privilege to experience the culture and food of France, Spain, Italy, Germany, Japan, China, Russia, Belgium, Mexico, and England, to name a few.

 Through my travels, I learned to appreciate new foods, seek out new restaurants, and enjoy a variety of ethnic cuisines.
 I’ll try anything once, and I love to eat!
 This drives me to cook and try new recipes.